Purva7/javascript-dice-game/README.txt

- A simple example of creating a dice game in JavaScript
+ A dice game in JavaScript